OpenDSA/OpenDSA/RST/en/Sorting/SelectionSort.rst

 we will not need to look at it again.

 .. inlineav:: selectionsortS2CON ss
-   :long_name: Selection Sort Slideshow 2
+   :long_name: Selection Sort Second Pass
    :links:
    :scripts: AV/Sorting/selectionsortS2CON.js
    :output: show